 It’s asking a lot of a 1.8 liter, 130 hp engine to get 3,000-plus pounds moving — particularly when you want to move quickly.

-The sense of powerlessness is magnified by the CVT, which spins the poor little 1.8 to its 6,000 RPM redline and holds it there as long as you hold the pedal to the metal.
+The feeling of powerlessness is magnified by the wailing and gnashing of the CVT, which spins the poor little 1.8 to its 6,000 RPM redline and holds it there as long as you hold the pedal to the metal.